-Alexander Ivashkevich (born 1960, currently based in Tallinn, Estonia) is a multifaceted artist — an acclaimed theater and film actor, tap dancer, choreographer, teacher, and fine art photographer.
+Alexander Ivashkevich (born in 1960, currently based in Tallinn, Estonia) is a multifaceted artist — an acclaimed theater and film actor, tap dancer, choreographer, teacher, and fine art photographer.

 With over 15 years of experience in fine art photography, he has honed a distinctive, instantly recognizable style that has earned him international recognition.